arieltanami/TTS/README.md

 ### Installing Dependencies

-This project requires the `gTTS` library.
-To install it, make sure you're in the virtual environment and run:
+This project requires the `gTTS` and `pydub` libraries.
+To install them, make sure you're in the virtual environment and run:

 ```bash
 pip install -r requirements.txt